 Parmesan & other hard cheeses – I got a gift of a lovely hunk of parmesan all the way from Italy last year and knew I would never get through it unless we were to survive on 24/7 Italian cuisine (could think of worse things).
-I resisted and instead I grated the cheese and put in an airtight container and into the freezer.
+I resisted and instead I grated the cheese and put it in an airtight container and into the freezer.
 Now I take what I need straight from the freezer and throw into my bolognese.
 (No defrosting necessary).
-Blue cheese also freezes well and can be grated from frozen into a lovely beet and walnut salad.
+Blue cheese or a goats cheese log also freeze well and can be grated from frozen into a lovely beet and hazelnut salad, for example.

-Rice – If you have leftover rice, rather than throwing in the bin, cover and put into the freezer and use another day for a comforting homemade egg-fried rice dish.
+Rice – If you have leftover rice, rather than throwing it in the bin, cover and put into the freezer and use another day for a comforting homemade egg-fried rice dish.
 Rice that is just freshly cooked doesn’t work as well in egg-fried rice dishes so this is worth doing.
-I like this one by Donal Skehan, and as he mentions, you can pack in lots of veggies and turn it into a healthy treat.
-Winner.

 Bananas – My bananas are ripening in the blink of an eye these days – not sure if it is the weather but either way these can be thrown into the freezer, brown or not.
 Freeze with skin on and put straight into the freezer for a yummy banana bread or for a smoothie.
 You can also peel, chop and put into freezer bag so less work when you need them.